-- settling patent lawsuits with biosimilar companies, resulting in such patents remaining an obstacle for biosimilar approval by others; - submitting Citizen Petitions to request the FDA Commissioner to take administrative action with respect to prospective and submitted biosimilar applications; - appealing denials of Citizen Petitions in United States federal district courts and seeking injunctive relief to reverse approval of biosimilar applications; - · restricting access to reference brand products for equivalence and biosimilarity testing that interferes with timely biosimilar development plans;

-- attempting to influence potential market share by conducting medical education with physicians, payors, regulators and patients claiming that biosimilar products are too complex for biosimilar approval or are too dissimilar from originator products to be trusted as safe and effective alternatives; - implementing payor market access tactics that benefit their brands at the expense of biosimilars; - seeking state law restrictions on the substitution of biosimilar products at the pharmacy without the intervention of a physician or through other restrictive means such as excessive recordkeeping requirements or patient and physician notification; - seeking federal or state regulatory restrictions on the use of the same non-proprietary name as the reference brand product for a biosimilar or interchangeable biologic; - · seeking changes to the United States Pharmacopeia, an industry recognized compilation of drug and biologic standards; - obtaining new patents covering existing products or processes which could extend patent exclusivity for a number of years or otherwise delay the launch of biosimilars; and - influencing legislatures so that they attach special patent extension amendments to unrelated federal legislation.
+- settling, or refusing to settle, patent lawsuits with biosimilar companies, resulting in such patents remaining an obstacle for biosimilar approval; - submitting Citizen Petitions to request the FDA Commissioner to take administrative action with respect to prospective and submitted biosimilar applications; - appealing denials of Citizen Petitions in United States federal district courts and seeking injunctive relief to reverse approval of biosimilar applications; - restricting access to reference brand products for equivalence and biosimilarity testing that interferes with timely biosimilar development plans; - attempting to influence potential market share by conducting medical education with physicians, payors, regulators and patients claiming that biosimilar products are too complex for biosimilar approval or are too dissimilar from originator products to be trusted as safe and effective alternatives; - implementing payor market access tactics that benefit their brands at the expense of biosimilars; - seeking state law restrictions on the substitution of biosimilar products at the pharmacy without the intervention of a physician or through other restrictive means such as excessive recordkeeping requirements or patient and physician notification; - seeking federal or state regulatory restrictions on the use of the same non-proprietary name as the reference brand product for a biosimilar or interchangeable biologic; - seeking changes to the United States Pharmacopeia, an industry recognized compilation of drug and biologic standards; - obtaining new patents covering existing products or processes which could extend patent exclusivity for a number of years or otherwise delay the launch of biosimilars; and - · influencing legislatures so that they attach special patent extension amendments to unrelated federal legislation.

-In 2012, Abbott Laboratories filed a Citizen Petition with the FDA asking the agency to refrain from accepting biosimilar applications under the BPCIA arguing that to approve such applications, without compensation to the originator, would constitute an unconstitutional taking of an originator company's valuable trade secrets under the fifth amendment of the United States constitution.
-The FDA has not yet acted on this petition and its outcome is uncertain.
-If the FDA grants Abbott Laboratories' petition, we may be precluded from applying for approval of CHS-1701, CHS-0214 and CHS-1420 under the 351(k) pathway.
-Even if the FDA rejects Abbott Laboratories' petition, we think it is likely that Abbott will file appeals to the federal courts and ultimately pursue its appeals to the United States Supreme Court.
-Other originator companies may file Citizen Petitions in an effort to restrict or prevent the introduction of biosimilars.
+For example, in 2012, Abbott Laboratories filed a Citizen Petition with the FDA asking the agency to refrain from accepting biosimilar applications under the BPCIA arguing that to approve such applications, without compensation to the originator, would constitute an unconstitutional taking of an originator company's valuable trade secrets under the Fifth Amendment of the Constitution of the United States.
+The FDA rejected Abbott Laboratories' petition on September 23, 2016.